Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Introduction

+\begin{rem} We remark that when $Aut(X;D)$ is discrete, those results cover the important example in the K\"ahler-Einstein problem.
+That is when $X$ is a Fano manifold and $D$ is a smooth divisor in the linear system $|-\lambda K_X|$ for some $\lambda\in \mathbb Z^+$, there does not exist any holomorphic vector field tangential to $D$ \cite{MR2975584,MR3107540,MR3470713}. \end{rem}

+The other goal of this article is to prove two fundamental properties of the cscK cone path in the conical continuity method, that is it is open (\thmref{openess main}) and it could be approximated by smooth metrics (\thmref{Approximation theorem}).

+It is expected that the existence of twisted cscK metric is equivalent to the existence of cscK cone metric, see \cite{MR3858468}.
+The approximation scheme provides a positive answer to one direction of this problem, that is a cscK cone metric is approximated by a sequence of twisted cscK metrics.
+The strategy extends the counterpart of the K\"ahler-Einstein cone metrics in the canonical class \cite{MR3264766}.
+The proof of this theorem is a simple combination of Proposition \ref{twisted approximation thm}, \thmref{properclosedness} and \thmref{Existence implies properness discrete}. \begin{thm}[Approximation theorem] Assume that $\Om$ is a K\"ahler class and $Aut(X;D)$ is discrete.
+Assume that $C_1(L_D)\geq 0$ and $\om_{cscK}$ is a constant scalar curvature K\"ahler cone metric in $\Om$.
+Then the cscK cone metric $\om_{cscK}$ has a smooth approximation, which is a family of the twisted cscK metrics in $\Om$. \end{thm}

-In the final Section \ref{CscK cone path}, we give another application of the log properness theorem to prove the openness theorem of the cscK cone path (see Definition \ref{cscK cone path defn}), that confirms Question 2.5 in Chen \cite{arXiv:1506.06423} on the deformation of the cscK cone path.
-Although it has been a direct corollary of the linear theory developed in \cite{arXiv:1709.09616}, but we would like to revisit it by a geometric proof with the aid of the log properness theorem, which extends the corresponding picture for Donaldson's K\"ahler-Einstein cone path \cite{MR3264766,MR3472831}. \begin{thm}[Openness theorem] Assume that $Aut(X;D)$ is discrete and $C_1(L_D)> 0$.
+In the final Section \ref{CscK cone path}, we give another application of the log properness theorem to prove the openness theorem of the cscK cone path (see Definition \ref{cscK cone path defn}), that answers Question 2.5 in Chen \cite{MR3858468} on the deformation of the cscK cone path.
+Although it has been a direct corollary of the linear theory developed in \cite{MR4020314}, but we would like to revisit it by a geometric proof with the aid of the log properness theorem. \begin{thm}[Openness theorem] Assume that $Aut(X;D)$ is discrete and $C_1(L_D)> 0$.
 The cscK cone path is open when the cone angle $\beta>0$. \end{thm} The precise statement is given in \thmref{openess}.
+This result should be compared with Donaldson's continuity path of K\"ahler-Einstein cone metrics in the resolution of YTD conjecture for Fano K\"ahler-Einstein metrics \cite{MR3264766,MR3472831}.
+Donaldson's continuity path deforms the cone angles of K\"ahler-Einstein cone metrics \cite{MR2975584}.
+The paralleling idea is to apply an analogue conical continuity method for the cscK problem, showing the existence of smooth cscK metrics by deforming cone angles of the conical ones.
+Actually, the continuity path of cscK cone metrics is the limiting process of Chen's path of twisted cscK metrics \cite{MR3858468}.
+The conical continuity method for the cscK problem has been explored in \cite{Zheng,MR4020314,MR3968885,MR3857693}.

+For further application as shown in Section \ref{Singular constant scalar curvature Kahler metrics}, we propose a question concerning singular cscK metrics in arbitrary class, with possible relation to the (log) Minimal Model Program. \begin{ques} In big cohomology class, is existence of singular cscK metrics equivalent to geometric stability? \end{ques} This question is also related to Question 1.14 in \cite{MR4020314}.

 {\bf Acknowledgments:} The work of K. Zheng has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No. 703949, and was also partially supported by EPSRC grant number EP/K00865X/1.